-with vel being an std::vector<T>.
+Here, vel is a std::vector<T>.

-7 Input / Output
+6 Input / Output

 During development or even during actual simulation, it might be necessary to parametrize your program.
-For this case, OpenLB provides an XML parser, which can read files produced by OpenGPI [30], thereby even providing a nice GUI if you are so inclined.
-Details on the XML format and functions are given in Section 7.5.
+For this case, OpenLB provides an XML parser, which can read files produced by OpenGPI [8], thereby providing a nice GUI, if you are so inclined.
+Details on the XML format and functions are given in Section 6.6.

-The simulation data is stored in the VTK data format and can be used in addition for post-processing via PARAVIEW.
-For output tasks, that are performed only once during the simulation it is recommended to write the data sequentially.
-Commonly, the geometry or cuboid information is one of those tasks.
+The simulation data is stored in the VTK data format and can be further processed with Paraview.
+For output tasks that are performed only once during the simulation, it is recommended to write the data sequentially.
+Commonly, the geometry or cuboid information is one of these tasks.
 In contrast to the parallel version, it is easier to use and does not produced unnecessary data overhead.
-However, if the output is performed regularly in a parallel simulation, the performance may slow down using this output method.
+However, if the output is performed regularly in a parallel simulation, the performance may slow down using the sequential output method.
 Therefore, OpenLB has implemented a parallel data output functionality.
-Every thread writes the data of its cuboids in one vti file.
-One ends up with several vti files, that contains partial simulation data.
-The key is to use an appropriate pvd file, which links the produced vti files and introduce a meaningful connection.
-The technical aspects are presented in Section 7.1, whereas the usage is demonstrated with an example in Section 7.2.
+Every thread writes the data of its cuboids in one VTI file.
+One ends up with several VTI files, that contains partial simulation data.
+The key is to use an appropriate PVD file, which links the VTI files to produce a meaningful output.
+The technical aspects are presented in Section 6.1, whereas the usage is demonstrated with an example in Section 6.2.